Skip to main content

 4. Trim the response (when it matters)

-get_market_data returns roughly 100 KB unfiltered.
+Broad cache calls can still be large even with their default list caps.
 That’s fine for one call, but if you’re chaining several reads inside a longer conversation, you’ll burn context fast.
 Every tool accepts an optional jmespath argument that projects the response server-side before it crosses the wire:

 {